bennyatoffice/ASTechTest-backend/README.md

 Requirments to run the application

-1.nodejs
+1. nodejs
-2.mongodb Server should be available on the system.
+2. mongodb Server should be available on the system.

 # To run the application